leanma/CM/README.md

 App:
 The main class of the cryptocurrency management system, allowing users to interact with cryptocurrencies and markets.
 Functions:
 Declaration of global variables.
 File initialization.
 User login and verification.
 User interaction.
 Data saving.

-File:
+Archivo:
 Utility class for file management.
 Functions:
 Loading, creating, and saving files.
 Checking file existence.

-CryptoCurrency:
+Criptomoneda:
 Represents a cryptocurrency within the system.
 Functions:
 Getters and setters.
 Utility methods.

 Main:
 Entry point for executing the system.

 Market:
 Represents a market for a cryptocurrency, providing details on its symbol, capacity, transaction volume, and variation.
 Functions:
 Getters and setters.
 Utility methods.

 MyException:
 Class extending Exception to handle specific errors with custom messages.

 User:
 Abstract class defining basic attributes and behaviors of a user.
 Serves as a base for UserAdmin and UserTrader.
 Common methods for both types of users.

 UserAdmin:
 Extends User with administrative privileges.
 Functions:
 Create, modify, and delete cryptocurrencies.
 Query cryptocurrencies and market status.

 UserTrader:
 Extends User, specialized in cryptocurrency trading.
 Functions:
 Buy and sell cryptocurrencies.
 Query and recommend cryptocurrencies.
 Query market status and view transaction history.

 Conclusion